-As described in section 5.2, the PacketCable E-MTA must support the DOCSIS 1.1 or DOCSIS 2.0 MIB requirements.
+As described in section 5.2, the PacketCable E-MTA must support the DOCSIS MIB requirements.
 Refer to the following documents for the normative DOCSIS MIB requirements:

-- For DOCSIS 1.1, the MIB module requirements are defined in [5]. - For DOCSIS 2.0, the MIB module requirements are defined in [11].
+- For DOCSIS 1.1, the MIB module requirements are defined in [5]. - For DOCSIS 2.0, the MIB module requirements are defined in [11]. - For DOCSIS 3.0, the MIB module requirements are defined in [36]. - For eDOCSIS, the MIB module requirements are defined in [9].